Getting paid on time

 I’ve tried to chase up an invoice, following Business Victoria’s guidance, and I still haven’t been paid – what should I do?

-If chasing up an unpaid invoice hasn’t been successful, you can apply for our help to resolve the matter through our quick, effective and impartial mediation service.
-At mediation, an experienced professional – the mediator – will guide you and the other party in negotiations to help you resolve the dispute fairly without needing to go to court.
+If chasing up an unpaid invoice hasn’t been successful, you can apply for our impartial help.
+Our help includes free assistance early on, and if the matter can’t be sorted this way, we can progress it to low-cost mediation.
+At mediation, an experienced and independent professional – the mediator – will guide you and the other party in negotiations to help you resolve the dispute fairly without needing to go to court.